Défi mini-putt

 Défi mini-putt (Mini-putt Challenge) was a weekly show in the early 1990s on the Quebec cable sports network, Réseau des sports.
 It was the first professional miniature golf tournament to be regularly broadcast in Quebec.

 Each course had exactly the same design, with some natural tweak, and every hole was a par 2.
 The Mini-Putt franchise used a minimalist design, featuring only hills, bunkers, and a few obstacles.
-This contrasts with the exotic, windmill-laden layouts of most miniature golf courses in the eastern United States and Canada.